magento/devdocs/guides/v1.0/config-guide/cli/config-cli-subcommands-static-view.md

 {% include install/first-steps-cli.html %}

 <h2 id="config-cli-static-overview">Overview of static view files deployment</h2>
-The static view files deployment tool enables you to write static files to the Magento docroot when the Magento software is set for production mode.
+The static view files deployment tool enables you to write static files to the Magento docroot when the Magento software is set for <a href="{{ site.gdeurl }}config-guide/bootstrap/magento-modes.html#mode-production">production mode</a>.

 Because static view files are not deployed on the fly in production mode, you must write static view files to the Magento docroot manually; after that, you can restrict permissions to limit your vulnerabilities and to prevent accidental or malicious overwriting of files.